manikantagurram0/M2--EmbSys/Project/1_Requirements/README.md

                                                    # Fire Alarm System
 # Fire Alarm System
 ## Introduction
-I am going to make a fire alarm system using microcontroller Atmega8 and fire sensor, here fire sensor play a vital role we have different types of fire alarms we can use any one with respect to your project here i am using LM35 a temperature sensor when temperature level exceed the actual level fire sensor sent signal to microcontroller then buzzer rings after that we reset the buzzer using and fire sensor using reset button, we can use this in real time environments like hospitals schools and shopping malls etc..
+In this project, we are going to create a fire alert system using ATMEGA8 microcontroller and fire sensor.
+Fire sensors can be of any type, here fire sensor play a vital role we have different types of fire alarms we can use any one with respect to your project here i am using LM35 a temperature sensor when temperature level exceed the actual level fire sensor sent signal to microcontroller then buzzer rings after that we reset the buzzer using and fire sensor using reset button, we can use this in real time environments like hospitals schools and shopping malls etc.. we are going to install the fire sensor on the servo motor.
+The survey will rotate the 180 degree pendulum.
+With the fire sensor mounted on it, we get 270+ degree fire sensing vision.
+The survey will continue to rotate, thus providing a complete room fire alert system.
+We can add smoke sensors to the system for more accuracy.
+With it we can achieve high accuracy.

 ## 4W'S AND 1H